TechRetreat/learnathon/gamedev/part3.md

   // but you can now call `a.collideWith(b)` and `b.collideWith(a)`
   // when there has been a collision to perform the follow-up logic

+  // Loop through all sprites again to run their `interact` method

   drawSprites();
 }
 ```